Dual Enrollment Course Materials

 Students will be eligible to purchase books approximately 48-72 hours after registration.

 Students will be notified via email when fall textbooks can be purchased.

-- The deadline for purchasing Full Term, Express A and 12 week term books is Friday, September 22
+- The deadline for purchasing Full Term, Express A and 12 week term books is TBD

-- The deadline for purchasing Express B books is Friday, October 27.
+- The deadline for purchasing Express B books is TBD

 Read our list of frequently asked questions regarding course materials for dual enrollment.

 Please contact Jessica Bender with any additional questions.